LUCIT-Development/.github/profile/README.md

 ## LUCIT Systems and Development

-We have several years of experience in developing [automated trading systems](https://www.lucit.tech/crypto-trading-bot.html) in the financial as well as crypto financial world and skillfully create asynchronous, multithreaded or multiple subprocess algorithms.
+We have several years of experience in developing [automated trading systems](https://www.lucit.tech/crypto-trading-bot.html) in the financial and crypto-financial world and skillfully create asynchronous, multithreaded or multiple sub-process algorithms and take care of data storage and analysis.

 Whether it is a single task, small or large project, we optimize these systems for your use on servers or the AWS cloud and, if desired, take over the operation and monitoring of your infrastructure.